Graduate and Postdoc Trainees

 Kelly Moench

 Kelly’s research focuses on sex differences in the lasting effects of chronic stress on the brain and behavior.
 Specifically, she is interested in how chronic stress alters responsivity to novel stressors following a rest period (two-hit stress) differentially in male and female rats.
 Most rodent models of chronic stress focus on the immediate effects of stress, leaving a gap in our understanding of the longer-term sequelae of changes that may persist in the days after stress ends.
 Using electrophysiology and behavioral assays, her dissertation elucidated changes in neuronal activity within medial prefrontal cortex, as well as changes in behaviors mediated by this region, following an initial chronic stressor and rest period, as well as after two-hit stress in males and females.
-Kelly pursued postdoctoral training at Indiana University-Purdue University Indianapolis, and is now a Study Design Lead at Covance, Inc.
+Kelly pursued postdoctoral training at Indiana University-Purdue University Indianapolis, and is now a Study Design Manager | Global Project Management at Precison for Medicine.

 Beth Morrison